lmassaron/Gemma-2-2B-IT-GRPO/README.md

-# GRPO on Gemma 2B 4bit-QLoRA
+# GRPO on Gemma 2 2B IT